anagha-google/dataproc-labs/4-dataproc-with-gpu/Lab-Module-02.md

 In this lab, we will-

 1. Run an ETL job with just CPUs to establish a baseline performance
+2. Install the nvidia rapids user tool
-2. Run the Nvidia qualification tool to identify opportunities for GPU acceleration for our ETL CPU baseline job
+3. Run the Nvidia qualification tool to identify opportunities for GPU acceleration for our ETL CPU baseline job
-3. Run the same ETL job with GPUs and establish a baseline performance
+4. Run the same ETL job with GPUs and establish a baseline performance
-4. Run the Nvidia tuning tool to understand tweaks that can further improve performance
+5. Run the Nvidia tuning tool to understand tweaks that can further improve performance
-5. Rerun the same ETL job with GPUs with the Nvidia tuning recommendations
+6. Rerun the same ETL job with GPUs with the Nvidia tuning recommendations
-6. Study the results
+7. Study the results
-7. Shut down resources
+8. Shut down resources

 <hr>